jakels19/CS326-final-jaas/docs/milestone1.md

 ![CS326 Team JAAS Milestone 1 Wireframes@1 25x](https://user-images.githubusercontent.com/61201778/159808643-890768ab-e0ee-405c-8f60-7d9a59e201b4.png)

 ## Login
+The login page functionality works so that users provide their email and password in the provided textboxes.
+Once the user has correctly input their email and password, they then click the login button.
+The click of the login button will then direct the user to the dashboard page.
+If a user is new and does not have an account, they should click the sign up button.
+The click of the sign up button will redirect the user to the sign up page.

 ## Sign Up
 Users that are not signed up will need to sign up to use the web application.
 Users need to input their email as well as a chosen password twice, in order to confirm the password they chose.
 Once users are signed up, they will be redirected back to the login page.